 When recruiters and hiring managers use data mining tools, it can dramatically reduce the time it takes to find good talent and time is money.
 CRM and ATS systems are great for storing candidate information, and referencing tools such as Referoo can speed up the process of verifying a candidate’s skills and qualifications.
 When both are used in unison with data analytics, the results are seriously impressive.

 The quicker recruiters can do their due diligence and identify the right candidate, the quicker they can place candidates into roles.
 This results in higher client satisfaction and a better experience for the candidate.
 And for recruiters, automated hiring processes can minimise the time and resources it takes to find the right fit.

 You’d rather learn from someone else’s mistakes than make your own, right?
 Intelligent recruitment allows us to track trends and predict outcomes based on historical data.
 We covered how detrimental (and costly) it can be to hire the wrong person in a previous blog.
-The dual application of data analysis and referencing tools such as Referoo reduce the level risk associated with hiring the wrong person based on false information.
+The dual application of data analysis and online referencing tools such as Referoo reduce the level risk associated with hiring the wrong person based on false information.